Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/experiment-progress-bar.md

 Before starting with any experiment, we have to set the precision to something that makes sense for our use case.
 Two aspects are important:

 - What constitutes a meaningful impact to the business: a 0.1% increase in revenue can be valuable for a company that operates at the scale of Google, but for a start-up that looks to grow 3x year over year, this would make for a negligible impact.
 - What effect sizes are we able to detect in a reasonable amount of time given the data volume.
 It's important to keep in mind that, as a rule of thumb, detecting an effect twice as small takes 4 times as long.
 Thus if based on our data volume it takes a month to detect a 10% lift, then it would take 4 months to detect a 5% lift.
-A constraint on the maximum time we are comfortable running an experiment often limits what MDE we can aim for.
+A constraint on the maximum time we are comfortable running an experiment often limits what precision we can aim for.
+You can use our [Sample Size Calculator](../planning-experiments/using_the_sample_size_calculator/) to give an idea about how long it takes to reach a certain level of precision based on experiment runtime.

 Suppose, given the above considerations, we decide to set our precision at 5%.
 We start our experiment, the progress bar begins to fill up.
 How should we use it to make decisions?

 ### Frequentist fixed sample methodology

 When using the frequentist fixed sample methodology, the experiment runtime has to be decided ahead of time, e.g. using a sample size calculator, or prior experience from similar experiments.
-Once the end date of the experiment is reached, or the precision target is met for all primary metrics of the variants, the progress bar is at 100% and we marke the experiment **ready for review**.
+Once the end date of the experiment is reached, or the precision target is met for all primary metrics of the variants, the progress bar is at 100% and we mark the experiment **ready for review**.
 You are now able to confidently make a decision:

 ![Progress bar popover](../../../static/img/interpreting-experiments/progress-bar-fixed-sample.png)